USAID generally follows these steps:

-USAID provides the criteria it will use to make an award decision in each solicitation.
-The solicitation criteria include technical and cost/price factors, and will specify the relative importance of the various factors.
+In each solicitation, USAID provides the criteria it will use to make an award decision (including technical and cost/price factors) and specifies each factor’s relative importance.

 Your organization may be contacted by a Contracting or Agreement Officer (CO/AO) if your proposal or application is being considered for an award.
-Contracting and Agreement Officers will be your organization's key interface for doing business with USAID.
+The CO/AO will be your organization's key point of contact for doing business with USAID.

-If USAID wants to negotiate with your organization before deciding whether or not to award to you, your organization should learn about our policies that will become a part of the contract or assistance award.
+If USAID wants to negotiate with your organization before deciding whether to grant you an award, your organization should learn about our policies, which will be a part of the contract or assistance award.

-- USAID executes all direct procurement in accordance with ADS 302, the FAR, and USAID’s supplement to the FAR, the USAID Acquisition Regulation or AIDAR.
+- USAID executes all direct procurement in accordance with ADS 302, the Federal Acquisition Regulation (FAR), and USAID’s supplement to the FAR, the USAID Acquisition Regulation (AIDAR).

-When it is necessary to implement timely changes prior to a formal amendment of AIDAR, the Procurement/Assistance Executive issues Acquisition & Assistance Policy Directives (AAPDs).
+- When necessary to implement timely changes prior to a formal amendment of AIDAR, the Procurement/Assistance Executive issues Acquisition and Assistance Policy Directives (AAPDs).

-Once the above steps are completed, USAID will award to the selected organization.
-In most cases, the organization will be invited to a post-award conference to discuss implementation and any questions from the organization.
-Additionally, throughout the implementation period, the organization may contact the Contracting or Agreement Officer’s Representative (COR/AOR) designated in the award for technical guidance.
-All matters concerning the award must be directed to the Contracting or Agreement Officer.
+Once these steps are completed, USAID will make the award to the selected organization.
+In most cases, the organization will be invited to a post-award conference to discuss the project and review the terms and conditions of the award.
+In addition, throughout the implementation period, the organization may contact the Contracting or Agreement Officer’s Representative (COR/AOR) designated in the award for technical guidance.
+All matters concerning the award itself must be directed to the Contracting or Agreement Officer.

-In the event the organization cannot reach an agreement with the above individual officers, you may contact our Agency Ombudsman.
+If the organization cannot reach an agreement with the above individual officers, contact our Agency Ombudsman.

 USAID is dedicated to protecting the integrity of our foreign assistance efforts and the taxpayer funds entrusted through awards.
-See the Partner Compliance & Oversight website for further information and Red Alert notices.
+See the Compliance section of our website for further information.